-I’ve made it through the first week of the Autoimmune Protocol elimination diet!
-I must say this round of AIP has been much easier than when I attempted in in October.
+Week 1 of the Autoimmune Protocol (AIP) elimination diet is complete!
+I must say this round of AIP has been much easier than when I attempted it in October.

-The difference this time is I’ve found many more resoures for tasty AIP (Autoimmune Protocol) recipes.
+The difference this time is I’ve found many more resources for tasty AIP recipes.
 I know this might sound snobbish, but I just can’t tolerate bland food.
-I spend a lot of time in the kitchen, and it is deflating for me to put so much time and effort into a meal only to have it tatse boring and lackluster.
+Many hours of my day are spent in the kitchen, and it is deflating for me to put so much time and effort into a meal only to have it taste boring and lackluster.

 I have shared all the meals I made this week along with the stand-outs below.
-Some recipes I tried were absolutely fantastic.
-I will be making them again soon!
+Some recipes I tried were absolutely fantastic, and I will be making them again soon!
 Here are a couple blogs that have helped me get through this week with ease.

 In this review each week, I will review the food I ate, how my blood sugar fared, how I felt this past week, and my goals for the next week.
 With that being said, let’s dive into the food.
 It’s all about the food, isn’t it?

 Breakfast was the meal I was least confident in my ability to provide nutritious, delicious meals that my whole family would enjoy.
 My main concern?
 Not eating eggs.
 Eggs are out for the 30 day elimination period of the autoimmune protocol.
 My youngest still shouts out every morning as he comes down the stairs, “Mommy, are you making EGGS?!?”
 Emphasis is real, he loves his eggs.
 However, he is surviving without his eggs though, as are the rest of us.

 To be honest, I am not just surviving.
 I’m thriving.
 I know that’s cliche to say, but it’s true.
 These breakfasts fill me up, give me energy to hop up from the table and attack my day, and keep me full until lunch.
 There’s no mid-morning crash, no cravings around 11am, and no bloat.
 I am fueled, energized, and ready for the day after eating this diet.